 Original features restored throughout the building

-It has always been our intention in the acquisition of this site to breath new life into the famous Hilton House and adds value to the Northern Quarter.
+It has always been our intention in the acquisition of this site to breath new life into the iconic Hilton House and add value to the Northern Quarter.
 A site purposely built in the ‘swinging 60s’ to be the home of Manchester Polytechnic’s lighting and drama department, the site has throughout the decades been a hub of art and fashion.
-Redesigned with a nod to the building’s heritage, keys features such as the breathtaking staircase and parquet flooring throughout will be restored and juxtaposed with new additions such as the stunning floating oversized steel reception desk and iguzzini inspired wall lighting.
+Redesigned with a nod to the building’s heritage, key features such as the breathtaking staircase and parquet flooring throughout have been restored and juxtaposed with new additions such as the stunning floating oversized steel reception desk and iguzzini inspired wall lighting.

 Air conditioning, floor to ceiling windows and bike storage facilities have upgraded the space whilst ceilings have been stripped back to exposed brickwork and terracotta tiles.
 We retained the artworks at either side of the building, created as part of the Cities of Hope project in 2016 and furthermore celebrates these striking pieces by telling the story around their creation and concept.

 Hilton House is located in the heart of the Northern Quarter, one of Manchester’s most vibrant and sought after neighbourhoods.

 Just off Piccadilly Gardens, the Northern Quarter has rapidly expanded over the last decade to home independents, street artists, creative businesses and a bohemian culture.

 Its well connected transport links are part of the appeal, with Piccadilly train station on the southern fringe of the Northern Quarter, Manchester Victoria train station to the north and Shudehill Metrolink a short stroll from Stephenson Square.

 If you’re interested in Hilton House, contact us here.

 Tel: 0161 806 0015